Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

 In Fig.~\ref{fig:time-varying}(a), we plot the time evolution of the number of discordant edges.
-We observe a marked difference between the baseline DW model, in which the number of discordant edges decreases almost monotonically as a function of time, and the pure NDW model, in which the number of discordant edges tends to increase early in simulations (after a small initial dip) and subsequently decreases almost monotonically.
+We observe a marked difference between the {pure} DW model, in which the number of discordant edges decreases almost monotonically as a function of time, and the pure NDW model, in which the number of discordant edges tends to increase early in simulations (after a small initial dip) and subsequently decreases almost monotonically.
 In Fig.~\ref{fig:time-varying}(b), we show the time evolution of the spectral gap of the adjacency matrix $A$.
 The spectral gap is the absolute value of the difference between the two largest eigenvalues of $A$.
-For a time-independent network, the spectral gap is inversely proportional to the relaxation time of the mixing of a standard random walk on a network~\cite{masuda2017random,chung2007random}.
-Notably, the behavior of the NDW model with $\sigma = 0.5$, which assigns equal importance to the distances from the NDW and DW models, does not linearly interpolate between the two extreme cases.
-In Fig.~\ref{fig:time-varying}(c), we plot the time evolution of the degree-assortativity coefficient, which is equal to the Pearson correlation coefficient of the node degrees between pairs of neighboring nodes \cite{newman2018}.
-Positive values of assortativity indicate a positive correlation between nodes of similar degrees.
-We observe that assortativity tends to increase with time for all cases, as expected for homophilic rewiring.
-However, it appears to saturate for the pure NDW model (i.e., when $\sigma = 0$).
-It is also much smaller for the pure NDW model than for the other examined situations.
+For a time-independent network, the spectral gap is inversely proportional to the relaxation time of the mixing of a standard random walk on the network (and it is also related to network community structure)~\cite{masuda2017random,mieghem2023}.
+Intuitively, if nodes consider the neighborhoods of nodes when adapting their opinions, there is an averaging effect that disincentivizes the clustering of opinions into distinct communities.
+Notably, the behavior of the NDW model with $\sigma = 0.5$, which assigns equal importance to neighborhood influence and dyadic influence, does not simply interpolate between the pure DW model and the pure NDW model.